 We unlocked the foresight to put in processes, like shorter bid cycles, to adapt with market shifts.

 So whether the next shift is big or small, maintaining control and flexibility to manage these ebbs and flows is crucial.

 At Interlog, we believe logistics is in a new normal.
 This isn’t some post-apocalyptic new normal where chaos is always present, but rather a new normal where our industry is more receptive and proactive to inevitable changes in the market.

-Wild West Coast: Rail Union Extends Cooling-Off Period till Early December
+Insight: Wild West Coast: Rail Union Extends Cooling-Off Period till Early December

 The Brotherhood of Maintenance of Way – Employees Division (BMWED) have extended their cooling-off period to align with the cooling-off periods of the three other unions who have yet to vote or revote on whether to ratify their labor agreements.